 Menopause is the perfect time to really take your sex life to the next (kinkier) level.
 If it’s harder to get aroused, you just need to find new and exciting things to get you there.
 Treat yourself and your partner to some new toys, or explore that one kink you’ve been thinking about but been too nervous to try — it’s basically doctor’s orders.

 Natural hormone therapy can rebalance testosterone levels and improve libido.
-Our bioidentical testosterone cream is specially formulated to give a handy boost of testosterone that’s proven to help increase your sex drive, energy and confidence.
+Our bioidentical libido cream is specially formulated to give a handy boost of hormones that’s proven to help increase your sex drive, energy and confidence.

 Reduced sex drive is a common symptom that many women experience during or after menopause.
 But with Hormones and You, you don’t need to just put up with low libido after menopause — get the help you need from us today.